 Zoufonoun, Facebook’s director of corporate development, reports to Vice President Vaughan Smith.
 Zoufonoun was at Google Inc. for about eight years before arriving at Menlo Park-based Facebook last year.
 The company is expanding its team working on deals, with at least three open positions in business development, according to Facebook’s website.

 Even before the IPO, the company’s coffers were growing.
-Facebook amassed $3.91 billion in cash and short-term investments on its balance sheet (FB) through the end of the first quarter, according to a filing with the U.S. Securities and Exchange Commission.
+Facebook amassed $3.91 billion in cash and short-term investments on its balance sheet (FB:US) through the end of the first quarter, according to a filing with the U.S. Securities and Exchange Commission.
 In March, Facebook said investment banks, including Morgan Stanley and JPMorgan Chase & Co., arranged an $8 billion financing package, including a $5 billion credit line to be used for working capital and other general corporate purposes, and a $3 billion bridge loan to fund taxes for employees who exercise restricted stock units.

 In the wake of the IPO, Facebook has said it will need to spend an estimated $4.4 billion to cover such taxes.
 The units can’t be sold until about five months after the IPO.